jareware/chilipie-kiosk/first-boot.md

 # Welcome to chilipie-kiosk

-**Looks like this might be your first boot!**
+**Looks like this is your first boot!**

 This document lists some things you can do to customize your kiosk.
-You'll want to plug in a keyboard at this point.
+You'll need to plug in a keyboard for this initial setup, but after that, it's perfectly fine to leave the kiosk running without any peripherals plugged in.

 ## Setting the URL

 Press `F11` to exit the full screen mode, and `Ctrl + L` to focus the location bar.
 Navigate away!
 Once done, press `F11` again to re-enter full screen mode.

-Chromium is configured to remember the URL where you left off (and all logins etc), so this might be all the configuration you need to do!
+Chromium is configured to remember the URL where you left off (and all logins, etc), so this might be all the configuration you need to do!

-## What to show

-Whatever, the Internet is your oyster!
-If you need simple auto-refresh, or timed cycling through several URL's, [`sideshow`](https://github.com/mieky/sideshow) is a great option.

-## Getting a terminal
+## Getting to a terminal

-You can get to a virtual terminal by pressing e.g. `Ctrl + Alt + F5`, and logging in with `pi:raspberry`.
-Use `Ctrl + Alt + F8` to switch back to the window manager.
+You can get to a virtual terminal by pressing `Ctrl + Alt + F2`, and logging in with username `pi` and password `raspberry`.
+Use `Ctrl + Alt + F1` to switch back to Chromium.

+## System configuration

+Use `sudo raspi-config` in the terminal to do things like:

+* Join a WiFi network
+* Change the system timezone
+* Change your keyboard layout
+* Enable SSH access (it's disabled by default for security reasons)

-## Enabling WiFi
+## Automating things

-Set the SSID and password of the network you're connecting to, with:

-    $ sudo vim ~/wlan.conf

-Reboot to make sure your Pi joins the network automatically.

-    $ sudo reboot
+There's a few commonly useful snippets already on the crontab, such as:

+* **Rebooting the Pi every night at 3 AM**.
+If you run resource intensive pages on your dashboard, the Pi can eventually start to slow down.
+A nightly reboot keeps it rested and refreshed!
+This is enabled by default.
+* **Turning the display off for the night**.
+This helps save energy when there's no-one there to look at your dashboard.
+Sometimes also useful for reasons of vanity, when bright displays in the middle of a dark office would look ridiculous.
+Do make sure your display/television comes back on, however: especially older TV's sometimes won't know to automatically turn back on when the HDMI signal comes back on.
+In those cases, you may have luck with [CEC signals](https://timleland.com/raspberry-pi-turn-tv-onoff-cec/), but also you may not.
+If nothing else works, you can always just [blank the display](https://askubuntu.com/a/7299).
+* **Automatically reloading the active page every hour**.
+If the page you're displaying doesn't automatically update itself, this is effectively the same as hitting `Ctrl + R` every hour.
+Very crude.
+Very effective.
+* **Cycling between open tabs every 5 minutes**.
+Same as above, but for `Ctrl + Tab`.
+Note that if you use both at the same time, you can combine them, to send the reload command *just before* sending the tab cycle command.
+This causes the pages to reload while they're in the background, so the user never sees it happening.

+Use `crontab -e` to check these out, enable the ones you want, or customize them to your heart's content.

-## Enabling SSH
+## Customizing Chromium

-The default credentials of `pi:raspberry` aren't terribly secure, so remote access is disabled by default.
-To enable SSH until next reboot:

-    $ sudo systemctl start ssh.service

-Or, to enable it permanently:

-    $ sudo systemctl enable ssh.service

-Use `ifconfig` to figure out your IP address, and `ssh` in.

-## Controlling the display

-The scripts `~/display-on.sh` and `~/display-off.sh` control the HDMI output of the Raspberry Pi.

-There's a sample configuration in the crontab for turning the display off outside of office hours - use `crontab -e` to uncomment it.
+Because you're running a fully-featured Chromium, you can customize it further by [installing browser extensions](https://chrome.google.com/webstore/category/extensions).
+For instance, [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) can be useful for injecting custom JS or CSS to a page you're displaying.

-## Adjusting the output resolution
+## Adjusting your resolution

-If the display auto-detection fails and chooses a funky default resolution for you, [there's a few things you can do](https://github.com/futurice/chilipie-kiosk/issues/13) to try and fix that.
+If the display auto-detection fails and chooses a funky default resolution for you, [there's a few things you can do](https://www.opentechguides.com/how-to/article/raspberry-pi/28/raspi-display-setting.html) to try and fix that.

-## Changing locale settings

-To change the keyboard layout:

-    $ sudo dpkg-reconfigure console-data

-To change the timezone:

-    $ sudo dpkg-reconfigure tzdata